Elliptical Trainer & Recumbent Bike in One at a Value Price!

 Our original review of the ProForm Hybrid Trainer was not that positive until we recently talked to the company.
 They informed me that, “The Hybrid is selling like crazy and is ProForm’s #1 seller.”
 Now — we tend to be a fitness equipment snobs — and seldom endorse fitness equipment under $700.
 There are two reasons…

-MID-WEEK SALE ENDS THURSDAY: The ProForm Hybrid Trainer is reduced to $349 with Free Shipping!
-Financing is available!Shop Now at www.Proform.com/Ellipticals
+WEEKEND SALE ENDS MONDAY: The ProForm Hybrid Trainer is reduced to $349 with Free Shipping!
+Financing is available.
+An excellent budget buy!Shop Now at www.Proform.com/Ellipticals

 So how does this relate to our review of the ProForm Hybrid Trainer?
 Well the Hybrid Trainer typically sells for under $500, and that is getting you into the budget category, and inherently there has to be some compromises on the quality of the components and engineer to reach that price point.
 For example, you need to notice that the warranty on this machine is only 5 year frame and 90 day parts/labor.
 That is certainly less than ideal, but doesn’t seem to be stopping buyers from purchasing the machine.

 A significant portion of fitness equipment customers do not have a wad of cash to spend.
 And so with what little money they have, they are looking for the best value.
 In addition they want a machine that can help them get into shape and lose weight.
 That is why the ProForm Hybrid Trainer is the #1 seller for ProForm.com.

 From the feedback of customers it is obvious that besides the low price they find the hybrid nature of the machine appealing.
 Although by trying to combine two exercise machines into one, there are some compromises.

 Low Price – While this was initially a “turn off” for us, there are some advantages to this low price.
 It gives buyers an inexpensive fitness equipment option with multiple ways to workout.